The Governance Gap

 James C. Waddell is the President of Cognitive Corp, an AI enablement company located in Chicago that focuses on the built environment.
 He also serves on the IFMA Information Technology Council board and speaks internationally on AI governance within facility management.

-Keywords: building AI, AI governance, Building Constitution, smart buildings, Governance Gap, NIST AI RMF, EU AI Act, explainable AI, Human-in-the-Loop, Bias Mitigation
+Keywords: AI governance, building AI, Governance Gap, smart buildings, Building Constitution, NIST AI RMF, EU AI Act, explainable AI, Human-in-the-Loop oversight, Bias Mitigation, compliance risk, operational risk, financial risk

 Comments